RamiroPeidro/chase-robots-python/README.md

 # chase-robots-python
 Chase Robots game made with python.
+To play it, just run main.py.